South Africa Family Adventure

 - Accommodation: 4 nights Southern Sun Waterfront Hotel, 2 nights Umlilo Lodge, 2 nights Kosi Forest Lodge, 2 nights Umkhumbi Lodge, 2 nights Amakhosi Safari Lodge, 2 nights Protea Hotel Umhlanga

 - Meals: 12 breakfasts, 2 brunches and 2 afternoon snacks at Amakhosi Safari Lodge, 2 lunches, 6 dinners

-- The following activities are included in the holiday: exploration of Sea Point Promenade, cable car ride, hike on Table Mountain, zip-lining, visit Simon’s Town penguin beaches, Cape Point hike, trip to Hout Bay Harbour, cycling around Constantia Valley, Kirstenbosch Gardens & Boomslang, swimming and snorkelling at Cape Vidal, visit to iSimangaliso Wetland Park, river safari on St Lucia Estuary, visit to Cheetah care centre, visit to Zulu Cultural Village, bird and reptile park, full day game safari at Hluhluwe-iMfolozi National Park, visit a rural village in Zululand, snorkelling at Kosi Bay, four game drives at Amakhosi Safari Lodge and a guided tour of Durban (the order of activities is subject to change)
+- The following activities are included in the holiday: exploration of Sea Point Promenade, zip-lining, visit Simon’s Town penguin beaches, Cape Point hike, trip to Hout Bay Harbour, cycling around Constantia Valley, Kirstenbosch Gardens & Boomslang, swimming and snorkelling at Cape Vidal, visit to iSimangaliso Wetland Park, river safari on St Lucia Estuary, visit to Cheetah care centre, visit to Zulu Cultural Village, bird and reptile park, full day game safari at Hluhluwe-iMfolozi National Park, visit a rural village in Zululand, snorkelling at Kosi Bay, four game drives at Amakhosi Safari Lodge and a guided tour of Durban (the order of activities is subject to change)

 - Fully qualified guides and instructors during activities

 - Please note: international flights to and from South Africa and the national flight from Cape Town to Durban are not included in the holiday.
 Please contact us for a quotation